 My skate went well!
 It was the biggest competition I’d skated in and my most technical program yet, with harder jumps and spins as well as my favorite pretty elements like spiral and Ina Bauer.
 Usually I have no one to compete with at local events or one other skater in my group: here I was in a group of eleven.

 My husband and I flew down Thursday morning and drove straight to meet the coach who would ‘put me on the ice’ for the competition.
-Connecting beforehand with this coach, who I’d met previously, and having him agree to help me out made me feel more confident about skating the event.
+Connecting beforehand with coach Gary, who I’d met previously, and having him agree to help me out made me feel more confident about skating the event.
 I’m used to having a coach with me to give advice during the warmup, tell me to breathe, and share the experience.

-The coach gave me a lesson.
+Gary gave me a lesson.
 He watched my program, advised me on where the judges would likely be sitting and how to gear my performance to them, and helped me improve my sit spin and show off my jump landings.

 Friday morning I skated at the rink in Pasadena where the competition would be held.
 Luckily I was able to skate on their regular freestyle ice so I could play my music a couple of times and get used to skating my program on that ice surface.
 A few other competitors at the same freestyle included a skater from my own rink and a lovely ice dance couple who appeared to be in their sixties.
 Their program included beautiful lifts and got looks and admiration from the other skaters.
 I skipped the official practice ice later in the day, figuring I’d had my skate.